Staphylococcus/brain-from-brane/docs/glossary.md

 ## Fundamental Information
 The raw informational content underlying physical phenomena, often viewed as the lowest-level bits or qubits that constitute matter and energy.

+## Full-Blown Semantics <a name="full-blown-semantics"></a>
+The highest level of semantic processing involving symbolic systems, language, and shared meaning.
+Characterized by the ability to associate internal concepts with external symbols, engage in combinatorial syntax, and participate in culturally transmitted worlds of meaning.

 ## Hard Problem of Consciousness <a name="hard-problem-of-consciousness"></a>
 The puzzle of why and how physical processes in certain agents give rise to subjective qualitative experiences (qualia).
 See [1c-hard-problem-of-consciousness](01-pattern-realism/1c-hard-problem-of-consciousness.md).